matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Decorators**

-- Plain functions
+- Plain functions.
-- Called when the file first gets executed, not when an instance of class is created
+- Called when the file first gets executed, not when an instance of class is created.
-- Can be applied to a class, a property, a method, an accessor, or an argument method
+- Can be applied to a class, a property, a method, an accessor, or an argument method.
-- Receives different arguments depending on where it gets used
+- Receives different arguments depending on where it gets used.
-- Can be a plain decorator or a decorator factory
+- Can be a plain decorator or a decorator factory.
-- Used to mess around with the internals of the class in clever ways
+- Used to mess around with the internals of the class in clever ways.

 ```ts
 const valueWrapper = <T>(value: T): T[] => {